-The "Bottle Bill" has reduced the litter removal costs to highway and park departments, resulting in tax savings to the citizens of Iowa.
+lowa's Beverage Containers Deposit Law (Bottle Bill) has reduced the litter removal costs to highway and park departments, resulting in tax savings to the citizens of lowa.
 This highly successful law was passed in 1979 and changes in packaging of beverages over the years have left many types of beverages uncovered by the deposit law.
 Easy access to recyclers is essential for this success to continue in rural areas.
 Of the \$0.05 deposit, redemption centers collect a \$0.01 handling fee for each recyclable container.
 The \$0.01 fee can no longer cover operating costs, including labor, energy, and increasing costs in materials.
-ISAC supports the expansion of Iowa's Beverage Containers Deposit Law (the "Bottle Bill") to include all beverage containers, require acceptance of empties by retail outlets, and increase the deposit or handling fees.
+ISAC supports the expansion of the Bottle Bill to include all beverage containers, to require acceptance of empties by retail outlets, and to increase the deposit or handling fees.
 Any increase in handling fees should be used to support and encourage the establishment of bottle and can recycling centers.
-ISAC further supports a working group of interested parties be convened that look at the long term viability of the "Bottle Bill".
+ISAC further supports a working group of interested parties be convened to examine the long term viability of the Bottle Bill.